bkw777/NODE_DATAPAC/README.md

 You could do the manual BASIC one-liner from that document, but RAMDSK has a first-byte-fixer built-in.
 If you get the dreaded "Format?" prompt, just answer "N" and then it will prompt "Fix?" ,and you answer "Y" to that, and your files will be back.

+### BASIC
-### Accessing the hardware directly from BASIC
+How to access the hardware directly from BASIC.

-There are three operations you can do with the device.
+There are two low level operations that you use to access the device,
+BLOCK and BYTE, and each of those has two variations, for four total ops.

-#### select a bank# & block#
+#### Select a BLOCK from BANK 0
 `OUT 129,n`  Select block# **n** (0-255) in bank 0

+#### Select a BLOCK from BANK 1
 `OUT 133,n`  Select block# **n** (0-255) in bank 1

-#### read a byte
+#### Read a BYTE
 `INP(131)`   Read the byte at the current byte position

 The first read after selecting a block# reads byte #0 from that block.
 The byte position advances by one after each read, so the next read will get byte #1, then byte #2, etc up to 1024.

-#### write a byte
+#### Write a BYTE
 `OUT 131,n`  Write the value **n** (0-255) at the current byte position

-The first write after selecting a block# writes to byte #0 of that block.
+The first read or write after selecting a block# applies to byte #0 of that block.
-The byte position advances by one after each write, so the next write will write to byte #1, then byte #2, etc up to 1024.
+The byte position advances by one after each read or write, so the next read or write will be byte #1, then byte #2, etc up to 1024.
+And actually, it's not "up to 1024", it wraps around to 0 of the same block again if you keep reading or writing more than 1024 times without selecting some other block.

-There is only one byte-position counter for both read and write.
-The counter advances the same whether you read or write.
-If you read 10 bytes and then write 10 bytes without selecting a block# in between, you will read bytes 0-9 and the write bytes 10-19.
+There is only one byte-position counter that applies the same to reads and writes.
+The counter advances the same whether you read or write, so you could actually mix reads and writes.
+If you read 10 bytes and then write 10 bytes, you will read bytes 0-9 and the write bytes 10-19.

-Since the device only operates on single byte values, it's a little more efficient to use integer variables with the % suffix, ie, use B%=INP(131) instead of B=INP(131) etc.
+Since the device only operates on single byte values, it's a little more efficient to use integer variables with the % suffix, ie, use B%=INP(131) instead of B=INP(131) etc where possible.

 #### examples